dotnet/docs-maui/docs/user-interface/images/images.md

 > [!NOTE]
 > Images can also be added to other folders of your app project.
 However, in this scenario their build action must be manually set to **MauiImage** in the **Properties** window.

-To comply with Android resource naming rules, app icon filenames must be lowercase, start and end with a letter character, and contain only alphanumeric characters or underscores.
+To comply with Android resource naming rules, image filenames must be lowercase, start and end with a letter character, and contain only alphanumeric characters or underscores.
 For more information, see [App resources overview](https://developer.android.com/guide/topics/resources/providing-resources) on developer.android.com.

 The base size of the image can be specified by setting the `BaseSize` attribute to values that are divisible by 8: